TomSchorsch/JavaFXExtensions/README.md

      - filled,
      - transparent, and
      - white-filled
-  Note: Legend item for a series matches the Symbol and color of the data series
   - Chart title now includes an optional sub-title
   - Plots can have additional plot info saved in the lower left corner
   - CallOuts (Annotations)